Rob Stone (sportscaster)

-Rob Stone (born April 15, 1969) is a sports commentator for Fox Sports, covering various sports including Major League Soccer (MLS), NCAA and NFL football, and the Professional Bowlers Association (PBA).
+Robert Stone (born April 15, 1969) is an American sports commentator for Fox Sports, covering various sports including Major League Soccer (MLS), NCAA and NFL football, and the Professional Bowlers Association (PBA).
 Stone previously covered sports for ESPN.
 A WWE fan, Stone briefly won the WWE 24/7 Championship during a Fox promotional event, becoming the first non-WWE Superstar to win the championship.

 Early life and career

 A native of Simsbury, Connecticut, Stone graduated with a Bachelor of Arts in English from Colgate University in 1991.
 He was a four-year letterman on the Raiders men's soccer team who completed his collegiate career as the university's all-time assist leader with 15 (currently tied for second).
 In his senior year, he was co-captain, the Raiders' Most Valuable Player and First Team All-Patriot League in the conference's inaugural season.
 He was a member of Sigma Chi.

 Stone originally hired on at ESPN in 1992 as a production assistant, working on SportsCenter and other shows.
 The following year, Stone went to WFXL-TV in Albany, Georgia; he worked there two years as a sports anchor and later as sports director.
 In 1995, he went to WTOG in Tampa, Florida, as a weekend sports anchor and sports reporter, primarily covering stories on the Tampa Bay Buccaneers.
 He has also worked as an analyst for the Tampa Bay Mutiny soccer team for SportsChannel Florida.